 –The CDBG program works to ensure decent affordable housing, to provide services to the most vulnerable in our communities, and to create jobs through the expansion and retention of businesses.

-–Administer approximately $1.5 million per year in grant funds across 11 entitlement communities ($4.4.mil project improvement investment over last 5 years) and 27 non-entitlement communities ($1.0.mil project improvement investment over last 5 years).
+–Administer approximately $1.5 million per year in grant funds across 11 entitlement communities ($5.3.mil project improvement investment over last 5 years) and 27 non-entitlement communities ($1.1.mil project improvement investment over last 5 years).

-6 projects completed; 4 projects in construction phase, 1 project to be awarded – all projects are estimated to be completed by end of 2022.
+8 projects in pre-bid phase, 4 awarded and in progress - all projects are on target to be completed by September 2023.

 Notice of Fair Housing Officer and Complaint Process for Lackawanna County